billythemusical/recode-fa22/course-outline.md

 - [The Document Object Model](https://www.w3schools.com/js/js_htmldom.asp) and p5.js
 - Putting a p5 sketch in 'regular' web pages - [Processing Github](https://github.com/processing/p5.js/wiki/Positioning-your-canvas)
 - Using "vanilla JS" - document.getElementById( )
+- Using a text editor and local server using [VS Code](https://code.visualstudio.com/download) and [p5.vscode](https://marketplace.visualstudio.com/items?itemName=samplavigne.p5-vscode).
+- Uploading to the web - making a Neocities page for your sketches.
+- The Browser as design tool.
     - Mobile first design, making mobile interfaces

 📕 **Reading - due before class on Thu Nov 3rd:**
 - Pick a patterned sketch from these creative coding references - [Roni Kaufman](https://openprocessing.org/user/184331), [takawo](https://openprocessing.org/user/6533?view=sketches&o=48) or feel free to find your own!
+The key is to find something that is somewhat understandable at first glance but would also propose a challenge to figure it out completely.
 - Print out the code and comment each line with a pencil.
-See if you can explain what is happening in the code and how it works, as if the person reading it was a beginner in coding.
+See if you can explain what is happening and how, as if the person reading it was a beginner in coding.
+Was there something you didn't understand?
+What resources did you use to find out about it, i.e. MDN Docs, Stack Overflow, the p5 reference, Google??
+Did you learn a new function or technique?
+Was the code easy to read or was it cryptic?
 Document your process on your blog and write a few paragraphs about your experience.
 ⏱ *Approx. time to complete: 1.5 hours*

 📌 **Assignments - due before class due Tue Nov 8th:**
+- Taking inspiration from [vintage analog control panels](https://control--panel.com/image/154363919057), imagine a (perhaps completely unrealistic) interface for controlling some thing or someone.
+Like an interface for making your parents give you whatever you wanted (be nice!) or a control panel for sending commands to the government (IRS, give me money!) or an interface for making a famous person sing you a song (or apologize and get off social media forever!).
+- Start by drawing a quick prototype on paper first.
+Would you use buttons, text inputs, images, sliders?
+How would the inputs be labeled?
+- Perhaps your interface has its own voice, like a twisted Siri or Alexa ([p5 speech](https://idmnyu.github.io/p5.js-speech/) anyone?)
+- Do we have a picture or slide show of what/who you are controlling?
+Can we target their location from outer space and what would that look like?
-- Build an interface with buttons, sounds, user input, and an animated p5 canvas.
+- Make the interface using a p5 canvas placed in the center of the page, with any combination of buttons, sounds, user input, and an animated p5 canvas.
+Upload it to your Neocities page and share the link in your blog with any documentation that you'd like to provide about your process.
 ⏱ *Approx. time to complete: 4 hours*

 ### Module 4 - Working with External Libraries